 Do you need a Seminole Medicaid attorney?
 As life expectancy continues to rise among Pinellas County seniors, it is important to have a plan in place that protects aging family members and their assets, and at the same time paves the way to receive public benefits such as Florida Medicaid.

 Seminole Medicaid attorney John Frazier works with elder law clients and their loved ones to ensure elderly family members are well taken care of later in life.

 While we may hope to care for our sick and aging parent or spouse, we all understand that some health problems are just too serious to handle on our own.
 Cancer, crippling strokes, the onset of dementia, broken bones, Parkinson’s, kidney failure, etc. are just a few cases when long-term care in a skilled nursing home or assisted living facility may be necessary.

-Seminole Medicaid Planning for Nursing Facility Care, Long Term Care
+Seminole Medicaid Planning for Assisted Living And Nursing Facility Care

 Skilled nursing home care comes at a high price.
 The average monthly expense for nursing home care in the Pinellas County area in 2019 is $8,569.
 At over $102,800 per year, it would not take long to deplete one’s life savings if a debilitating health crisis strikes.
 (1)